khoadng/selection_mode/README.md

 # Selection Mode

-A powerful Flutter package for multi-item selection with drag gestures, range selection, and flexible behavior patterns.
+A Flutter package for multi-item selection with drag gestures, range selection, and flexible behavior patterns.

 ## Features